danieldpence/storybook_rails/README.md

-# ViewComponent::Storybook
+# ActionView::Storybook

-The ViewComponent::Storybook gem provides Ruby api for writing stories describing [View Components](https://github.com/github/view_component) and allowing them to be previewed and tested in [Storybook](https://github.com/storybookjs/storybook/)
+The ActionView::Storybook gem provides Ruby api for writing stories describing Rails partials and allowing them to be previewed and tested in [Storybook](https://github.com/storybookjs/storybook/).
+This gem is a fork of the fantastic [ViewComponent::Storybook](https://github.com/jonspalmer/view_component_storybook) and has been adapted to work with standard Rails view partials.

 ## Features
 * A Ruby DSL for writing Stories describing View Components